spacebar1776/Akuity-kargo/README.md

 Design Decisions:

-1. Highlighting the Rendered Manifests Pattern Kustomize was selected because the existing tutorial already uses Kustomize
+1. Highlighting the Rendered Manifests Pattern:
+Kustomize was selected because the existing tutorial already uses Kustomize

-2. Integrating the Pull Request approval into the workflow for Prod Promotion The original tutorial workflow directly pushed the promoted manifests to the env/prod branch.
+2. Integrating the Pull Request approval into the workflow for Prod Promotion:
+The original tutorial workflow directly pushed the promoted manifests to the env/prod branch.
 For a production environment, I changed this behavior so that Kargo: